canada-ca/tracker/services/org-footprint/README.md

 ### Local development

 The tests require a copy of [ArangoDB](https://www.arangodb.com/) to be running locally.
-ArangoDB should have it's own .env file, and the value of the root password should align with the value of `DB_PASS` in the services `.env` file.
+ArangoDB should have its own .env file, and the value of the root password should align with the value of `DB_PASS` in the services `.env` file.

 ```bash
 # Write the arango test credentials into an env file: